lukeswitz/DragonSync-Android/README.md

 ## Requirements

 > [!NOTE]
-> *DragonSync will soon use onboard WiFi and BT.
-For the time being, we rely solely on a more powerful hardware stack:*
+> *DragonSync will soon use onboard WiFi.
+For the time being, we rely solely on BT and a more powerful hardware stack:*

 ### Hardware
 Works with WarDragon Pro right out of the box, otherwise follow the below: